wangchning/vocabulary/Vocabulary.md

 - In spite of your faults, you're essentially a good person.

 Notice the tie between essentially and the word 'essence', referring to the very core of something.
 As an adverb, then, essentially refers to something's nature.

+### etymology
+The study of the origin of words and the way in which their meanings have changed throughout history.

 ### evolution and revolution
 *Evolution* means the process of developing by gradual changes while *revolution* states a new development in an industry that changes everything drastically.